 Best Top Shelf: Lock Stock & Barrel 16 Year Rye

 While ryes have to contain 51 percent rye in their mash bill, only a few use solely the single grain.
 Lock Stock & Barrel uses spirit distilled from 100 percent rye cold-weather aged in charred American oak barrels long enough to get its driver's license.

 This expression nabbed a double gold medal at the San Francisco Spirits Competition back in 2016, and thankfully there are still some bottles to be had.
 It’s a bold whiskey, luscious with sweet notes of cherries, blackberries, spice, and sassafras, plus a nutty quality that will have you pouring a second glass in short order.
 There are precious few bottles left, so snag one soon.

 Best Cheap: Old Overholt Bonded Rye

-Today, Old Overholt is owned by Beam Suntory and made in Kentucky.
+Today, Old Overholt is made in Kentucky and is owned by Beam Suntory.
 The original version is an affordable, easy-drinking rye, but for a few dollars more, the Bonded expression is a quality upgrade and still a serious value.
-Bottled at 100 proof, it’s a much richer glass with tasty notes of pepper, caramel, and vanilla with a finish that lasts much longer than the original.
+Bottled at 100 proof, it’s a much richer glass, with tasty notes of pepper, caramel, and vanilla with a finish that lasts much longer than the original.